wp-plugins/sampath-bank-ipg/readme.txt

 == Description ==

-If you looking for a online payment with Credit cars online payment ? this is it.it's easy to set up and you don't have to do anything.this plugin will handle every thing.
+If you looking for a online payment with Credit card online payment ? this is it.it's easy to set up and you don't have to do anything.this plugin will handle every thing.

 This plugin will bring you to by [www.Oganro.com](http://www.Oganro.com/).